tomwolfgang/university-books-concordance/README.md

 # Getting Started
 - You need Visual Studio 2015 (express is good enough) and the project uses NuGet for dependencies
+- You also need Java JRE 8 - otherwise you might get an error such as "failed to initialize CoreNLP"
 - Install MySql server (community edition is good enough)
 - Create a new (empty) schema called: books (can be any name)
 - Compile the project